 Why read a book by Kawasaki on entrepreneurship when there are dozens of other quality writers who have written on the subject?
 For the simple reason that Kawasaki is a man who has actually done everything he talks about in his book.
 He was involved with Apple at the very start, as a software evangelist.

 It was his job to get developers motivated enough to create applications for Apple, and not for their chief competitor during those days, IBM.
 It is a testament to his unique salesmanship that Kawasaki largely succeeded in his goals.

 Join our community of smart people changing the way they find business partnerships.

 Today, Kawasaki is one of the biggest venture capitalists in the Silicon Valley.
 He word counts for a lot and a majority of the young ventures backed by him have succeeded, partly thanks due to his active involvement in the running of the firms as a mentor.

-So, clearly, when you read The Art of the Start by Guy Kawasaki, you learn entrepreneurship from the master himself.
+So, clearly, when you read The Art of the Start, you learn entrepreneurship from the master himself.
 It also helps that Kawasaki has a unique style of writing, one which can only be described as charmingly idiosyncratic.

 Kawasaki uses many unconventional writing tricks such “Frequently Avoided Questions” rather than Frequently Asked Questions, GISTs or Great Ideas for Starting Things, mini-chapters at the start and end of each chapter, lots of bullet points and charts – and yes, a liberal dose of humor.